e-loughlin/e-loughlin.github.io/_posts/2023-07-12-automated-scroll-and-screenshot-tool.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WOgt3EsVAUU" title="YouTube: Screenshot Tool" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </center>

-## Scroll and Screenshot Tool
+# Scroll and Screenshot Tool

+Source code can be found on [GitHub](https://github.com/e-loughlin/scroll-screenshotter)

+## Overview

-This Markdown blog post details a Python tool that automates scrolling and capturing screenshots in a loop.
+This blog post details a Python tool that automates scrolling and capturing screenshots in a loop.
 It's ideal for capturing information hidden beyond a single screen in applications without built-in export functionalities.

 **Originally designed for capturing Microsoft Teams chats**, this tool can be adapted for any application where scrolling is required to view all the content.